fharteaga/fharteaga.github.io/index.md

 Hola!
 I am a sixth-year PhD student in economics at UC Berkeley, and a research affiliate at ConsiliumBots.

-I am interested the role that information plays in the decisions of people.
+I am interested on empirical market design.
 Much of my research is related to school choice.

 I also like mountains.